Skip to main content

 Who is involved?

-Jointly spearheaded by Professor Kawal Rhode and Dr Ernest Kamavuako, the project was put together in consultation with black postgraduate and undergraduate students in the School of Biomedical Engineering & Imaging Sciences (BMEIS).
+Jointly spearheaded by Professor Kawal Rhode and Dr Ernest Kamavuako, the project was developed in consultation with black postgraduate and undergraduate students in the School of Biomedical Engineering & Imaging Sciences (BMEIS).
+We work with staff and students in the Department of Engineering and in 2024-25 we are expanding to collaborate with the Department of Physics.
 External partner organisations Siemens Healthineers are facilitating site visits for students and providing mentors from industry.
 Ansys are supporting with events for students on our mentoring programme and summer placement stipends.
 We also have a number of industry mentors from other organisations.

-Read more below about the committed project team of staff and students from across the two schools making this happen.
+Read more below about the committed project team of staff and students from across the two Faculties making this happen.

 What are the anticipated outcomes?

-The intermediate outcomes of the project are to increase black applicants to King’s Engineering programmes, increase attainment and wellbeing for black engineering students and gain deeper insight into the needs of black students studying engineering at King’s.
+The intermediate outcomes of the project are to increase black applicants to King’s undergraduate programmes, increase attainment and wellbeing and gain deeper insight into the needs of black engineering and physics students at King’s.

-This project contributes to the five-year goal to increase the percentage of black undergraduate engineering students from 5 percent to 11.5 percent, as well as supporting all black engineering students to achieve a 1st class degree outcome.
+This project contributes to the King’s Access & Participation Plan goal to increase the representation of Black students to 11.5 percent, as well as supporting all black engineering and physics undergraduate students to achieve a 1st class degree outcome.

 How will the project be evaluated?